ton-community/ton-docs/docs/develop/dapps/tutorials/accept-payments-in-a-telegram-bot.md

+---
+description: In this article, we'll guide you through the process of accepting payments in a Telegram bot.
+---

 # Storefront bot with payments in TON

 In this article, we'll guide you through the process of accepting payments in a Telegram bot.